trentspi/xbc-megaRoster/README.md

 ### Super Mega Bonus Credit Hyper Fighting

 * Add a _promote_ button to every list item that changes the appearance (_e.g._ changes the background color, adds a border, etc.) of that item when clicked.

+## Day 4 Homework

+Make "move down" work if you haven't already.

+Allow the editing of student names after they're already in the list.
+(Gee, it would be nice if I could make that span's _content editable_!)

+### Super Mega Bonus Credit Hyper Fighting

+Have a nice weekend.